duxsco/gentoo-installation/docs/post-boot_configuration.md

 ### 8.3.1.b) clevis

+!!! info "System Requirement: Tang Server"

+    This section requires a [tang server](https://github.com/latchset/tang) to preexist and be reachable from this system.
+A [simple tang server setup](https://www.youtube.com/watch?v=y_9_iWNUBug) is shown by RedHat on YouTube.
+I personally use AlmaLinux as tang server, but any [supported system](https://github.com/latchset/tang#getting-started) can do.

 If you don't have a DHCP server available to the new system, add [the following network settings](https://www.systutorials.com/docs/linux/man/7-dracut.cmdline/#lbAN) to the "CMDLINE" array variable in `/etc/dracut.conf`:

 ```